bexcite/RoboND-Kinematics-Project/README.md

-# Robotic arm - Pick & Place project
+# Robotic arm - Pick & Place project s

 Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.